-Total medium and long-term investments £15m Total investments without credit ratings or rated below BBB- £10m Total Limit on non-specified investments £25m
+Cash limit Total medium and long-term investments £ 20 15 m Total investments without credit ratings or rated below A-BBB- £10m Total Limit on non-specified investments £ 30 25 m

-28. Use of Specified and Non-Specified Investments
+31. Use of Specified and Non-Specified Investments

-The selection of specified and non-specified investments will be undertaken by is limited to those set out in Schedule A. Tthe Head of Finance and Governance Services who will keep the making of such investments under continuous review in the light of risk, liquidity and return and the framework set out in this Strategy.
-No additions will be made without the approval of the Council, following appropriate consultation.
+The selection of specified and non-specified investments will be undertaken by the Head of Finance and Governance Services who will keep the making of such investments under continuous review in the light of risk, liquidity and return and the framework set out in this Strategy.
 A schedule will be included in the Council's TMP's for staff and circulated to members as a background paper to the strategy and when/if it is updated during the year.

-Investment Limits: The Authority's uncommitted revenue reserves available to cover investment losses are forecast to be £18.4 million on 31st March 2015.
-These uncommitted reserves include the following items; General Fund Balance £5m, Revenue Support £1.3m, New Homes Bonus £4.7m and currently £7.4m uncommitted resources as stated in the Resources Statement reported to Cabinet in February 2015.
-In order that no more than 27% of available reserves will be put at risk in the case of a single default, the maximum that will be lent to any one organisation (other than the UK Government) will be £5 million.
+Investment Limits: The Authority's uncommitted revenue reserves available to cover investment losses are forecast to be £20.1 18.4 million on 31st March 2016.
+These uncommitted reserves include the following items; General Fund Balance £5m, Revenue Support £1.3m, New Homes Bonus £4.9m 4.7m and currently £8.9 7.4m uncommitted resources as stated in the current estimated.
+Resources Statement, reported to Cabinet in February 2015.
+In order that no more than 25% 27% of available reserves will be put at risk in the case of a single default, the maximum that will be lent to any one organisation (other than the UK Government) will be £5 million.
 A group of banks under the same ownership or a group of funds under the same management will be treated as a single organisation for limit purposes.
-Limits will also be placed on investments in brokers' nominee accounts, foreign countries and industry sectors as below:
+Limits will also be placed on investments in brokers' nominee accounts, foreign countries and industry sectors as set out in Table 6. below: Investments in pooled funds and multilateral development banks do not count against the limit for any single foreign country, since the risk is diversified over many countries.